aexol-studio/deenruv/docs/docs/guides/developer-guide/nest-devtools/index.md

 ---
-title: "Nest Devtools"
+title: 'Nest Devtools'
 ---

 The NestJS core team have built a [powerful set of dev tools](https://docs.nestjs.com/devtools/overview) which can be used to inspect, analyze and debug NestJS applications.
-Since a Vendure server is a NestJS application, these tools can be used to debug your Vendure application.
+Since a Deenruv server is a NestJS application, these tools can be used to debug your Deenruv application.

 :::note
 Nest Devtools is a paid service.
 You can [sign up for a free trial](https://devtools.nestjs.com/).